 The process can work well in various circumstances.
 And this includes where each person wants to use a solicitor to give relevant advice between mediation sessions.

 When agreement is reached in family mediation a solicitor can look at what you’ve agreed.
 Then they can put this into a binding legal document called a Consent Order.

 The Consent Order will then need to be ratified by a family court.

-Or if you do not use a solicitor the Court will assist with finalising your agreements in a consent order.
+If you do not use a solicitor the Court will help finalise your agreements in a Consent Order.